Squatting: Central and Eastern Europe

 In 1980s Soviet Russia, there was a practice used by artists and musicians to acquire communal rooms and then expand into other rooms.
 Following the dissolution of the Soviet Union, there were many collectively organised housing occupations by families and refugees.
 The groups would attempt to legalise in some cases and not in others.
 There were also art squats, for example, in Saint Petersburg, there were Pushkinskaya 10, Na Fontanke and Synovia doktora Pelia.
 In the early 1990s, the Government of Moscow prepared to renovate buildings, but then ran out of money, meaning that squatters occupied prime real estate.
-By 1996, 40 per cent of Tverskaya Street was rented illegally or squatted.
+By 1996, 40 percent of Tverskaya Street was rented illegally or squatted.

 Squatting in the Czech Republic began in its modern form when anarchist and punk activists inspired by squatting movements in Amsterdam and Berlin occupied derelict houses following the 1989 Velvet Revolution.
 Ladronka (1993–2000) became internationally famous as a hub for counter-cultural activities and anarchist organisation.
 Squat Milada was occupied in 1997 and evicted in 2009.
 Its longevity was in part due to the building not existing in the cadastre.
 Klinika was an occupied social centre between 2014 and 2019.
 These three social centres, all in Prague, were the city's three most important political squats.

 Starting from December 2012, Greek Police initiated extensive raids in a number of squats in Athens, arresting and charging with offences all illegal occupants (mostly anarchists).
 Squats including Villa Amalia were evicted.
 A march in support of the 92 arrestees drew between 3,000 and 8,000 people.
 After Villa Amalia, Villa Skaramanga and then Villa Lela Karagianni were evicted.
 Lela Karagianni had been squatted since 1998 and was later reoccupied.
 The name came from the street, named for a Greek World War II resistance leader of that name.
 From 2015 onwards Athens has seen refugee squats in response to the European migrant crisis which are anarchist and self-organised.
 In 2019, several squats in Exarcheia were evicted by the Greek state.
 Some of the migrants evicted set up a camp outside the Parliament at Syntagma Square.

 There was a large squatting movement in the newly formed state of Austria following the First World War.
 Famine was a significant problem for many people in Austria and the "Siedler" (settler) movement developed as these people tried to create shelter and a source of food for themselves.
 The Ernst Kirchweger Haus (EKH) in Vienna was squatted as a social centre in 1990 and legalised in 2008.
 In 2014, 1,500 riot police officers, a tank-like police vehicle, a police water cannon and helicopters were used to clear a building occupied by the group Pizzeria Anarchia in Vienna.